navnit75/course-REST-springboot/README.md

 # springrest
-- First step towards learning the SPRING framework.
+- First step towards learning the SPRING-BOOT framework.
+- This project is based on Youtube Video by `Durgesh` [link](https://www.youtube.com/watch?v=sdDDuQuX2cg)
-- In this application I have tried to implement standalone application based on `Course` entity.
+- In this application I have tried to implement application based on REST api based on `Course` entity.
 - APIs are provided for this app are

 |Method|API urls|Operation|